rkbalgi/isosim/README.md

 The main program is started by the file cmd/isosim/isosim.go

-* __:warning: Please note that this application has been tested on chrome browser only.__
+` Please note that this application has been tested on chrome browser only.`

 ### Usage:
 ```